 - 1. Return to Design view - 2.
 RIGHT click the Details section name, and then choose Insert Section Below - 3.
-Draw a box to fit Details b in height and make it slightly wider than the data fields in the Details a section.
+Change the order (swap places of Details A and Details B) - 4.
+Draw a box to fit Details a in height and make it slightly wider than the data fields in the Details b section.
 Your Details sections should look similar to the following: